collective/collective.awstats/README.rst

 Custom Parts can be used to get specific information out of the SIDER section of the awstats file.
 They are located as children inside an Awstats object.

-At the moment there is not really a gui implemented to configure the Custom parts.

-For a part you have to define the calculation epoch. it is either annual or monthly.

-Then you have to set a flag wether a graph should be generated or not.
+You have to set a flag wether a graph should be generated or not.
 The graph is always drawn next to the title if flag is set to true.

 The listing configuration is primary done by a simple text field.